The Journal of Open Source Education is an educator friendly journal for publishing open-source educational materials and software.

 Software submissions should make a clear contribution to the available open-source software that supports teaching and learning, or makes an educational process better (e.g., faster, easier, simpler).
 Examples include software to auto-grade student work, learning management systems, and student collaboration frameworks.
 Software should be feature-complete (no half-baked solutions).

 Professor of Mechanical and Aerospace Engineering at the George Washington University, leading a research group in computational fluid dynamics, computational physics and high-performance computing.
-Member of the Board for NumFOCUS, a non-profit in support of open-source scientific software.
+Past member of the Board (2014-2021) for NumFOCUS, a non-profit in support of open-source scientific software.
+Jupyter Distinguished Contributor 2020.

-Attending surgeon at Groote Schuur Hospital, Head of Postgradute Surgical Research. and Head of Surgical Education in the Department of Surgery at The University of Cape Town.
-He serves as the Health Sciences Faculty member on the University Senate Committee on online education.
+Associate Professor in the Department of Biostatistics and Bioinformatics in the Milken Institute School of Public Health at The George Washington University, Washington DC.
+Previously, was a Research Fellow at the School of Data Science and Computational Thinking at the University of Stellenbosch, attending surgeon at Groote Schuur Hospital, Head of Postgradute Surgical Research, and Head of Surgical Education in the Department of Surgery at The University of Cape Town.
+He served as the Health Sciences Faculty member on the University Senate Committee on online education.
 His research and educational passions include machine learning and data science, open science, open source software, and open educational resource development.

 Erin McKiernan is a professor in the Department of Physics, Biomedical Physics Program at the National Autonomous University of Mexico, specializing in experimental and theoretical neuroscience and cellular biophysics.
 She teaches several courses, including biochemistry, cellular and molecular biology, and human physiology.
 She is currently developing electrophysiology laboratory practicals as open educational resources.